 While sometimes, higher doses result in “more enlightening” experiences, this isn’t always the case.
 In the same vein, overconsumption can be extremely uncomfortable.
 Just remember: you can always take more, but you can’t take less.

 You’ll want to find a dose that works best for you and your desired outcome.
 While you can read every scientific journal article and forum response out there, you’ll have to determine your own guidelines for your psychedelic use.
 Your tolerance and response to each substance will be unique, and psychedelic safety will ultimately be up to you.

-If you think you would benefit from tips on proper dosage and other preparation techniques, get in touch with one of our experienced psychedelic coaches today.
+If you think you would benefit from tips on proper dosage and other preparation techniques, trip sitting, or integration services, get in touch with one of our experienced psychedelic facilitators today.